qgis/QGIS-Documentation/docs/training_manual/create_vector_data/create_new_vector.rst

 .. figure:: img/vertex_editor_table.png
 	:align: center

-* Click on a row, then look at the feature the corresponding vertex circle color will change to blue.
+* Click on a row, and notice that for this feature the vertex circle color will change to blue.
 * Double *left-click* in the table on the x or y coordinate you want to edit and enter the updated value.

 .. figure:: img/edit_vertext_in_vertex_editor.png
 	:align: center